A measurement of the mean electronic excitation energy of liquid xenon: Discussion and conclusion

 \section{Discussion and conclusion}

 We observe slightly different relative light and charge yields of the top and bottom photosensors, depending on the selected event population, see Table~\ref{tab:yield_fractions}.
 As there is no fundamental physical reason for such differences, we attribute these to systematic effects discussed in Sec.~\ref{sec:systematics_corrections}.
 For instance, the peak-splitting routine increases the charge yield of the $\SI{9.41}{keV}$ \ce{^{83\text{m}}Kr} line while it slightly reduces the one of the $\SI{32.15}{keV}$ line and leaves the light yield of both lines unchanged (see Sec.~\ref{subsubsec:peak-splitting_routine}).
-Similarly, we expect the slightly higher relative PMT charge yield in SE events to be a systematic deficiency of our processing framework, leading to a minimally smaller reconstructed charge in the single PE regime of the top sensors.
-All photosensor effects were weighted with these relative yields when applied to the combined, top and bottom, signals.
-Note however, that the influence of the hybrid photosensor characteristics on the final result is suppressed by the fact that the weights are very similar and would in particular vanish for equal weights, cf.~discussion in Sec.~\ref{subsec:photosensor_effects}.
-As mentioned in Sec.~\ref{subsubsec:electron_extraction_efficiency}, we did not incorporate an electron extraction deficiency in this study.
+The slightly higher relative PMT charge yield in SE~events could be due to an unquantified systematic deficiency of our processing framework, leading to a higher (smaller) reconstructed charge in the single PE regime of the bottom (top) sensors.
+However, in lack of a thorough explanation of the deviations shown in Table~\ref{tab:yield_fractions}, we would like to remark that a physical effect enhancing (reducing) the photosensor charge yield in the SE~regime would increase (decrease) $g2$ and the resulting W"~value.
+All photosensor effects were weighted with the relative yields in Table~\ref{tab:yield_fractions} when applied to the combined, top and bottom, signals.
+We note however, that the influence of the hybrid photosensor characteristics on the final result is suppressed by the fact that the weights are very similar and the effect would in particular vanish for equal weights, cf.~discussion in Sec.~\ref{subsec:photosensor_effects}.

+As mentioned in Sec.~\ref{subsubsec:electron_extraction_efficiency}, we did not consider an electron extraction deficiency in this study.
 We note however, that the resulting $W$"~value would only be lower than the obtained one when correcting for an imperfect extraction efficiency.
+Because the incorporation of this systematic is a straightforward scaling of the charge yields of the \ce{^{37}Ar} and \ce{^{83\text{m}}Kr} lines and thus, of the $W$"~value, we do not include the effect of a potential non-unity extraction efficiency in the lower error bound of the final result.